CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ## Flag Hints

+These hints were provided for guidance in uncovering the flags within this challenge.

 **Flag 1**:
-Finding this flag is imperative to moving on quickly, as it contains the passwords from users before they were hacked.
+  + Finding this flag is imperative to moving on quickly, as it contains the passwords from users before they were hacked.
 Luckily, it doesn't have a great hiding spot.

 **Flag 2**:
-A famous hacker had created a user on the system a year ago.
+  + A famous hacker had created a user on the system a year ago.
 Find this user, crack his password, and login to his account.

 **Flag 3**:
-Find a ‘log’ file and a zip file related to the hacker's name.
+  + Find a ‘log’ file and a zip file related to the hacker's name.

 **Flag 4**:
-Find a directory with a list of hackers.
+  + Find a directory with a list of hackers.
 Look for a file that has read permissions for the owner, no permissions for groups and executable only for everyone else.

 **Flag 5**:
-This user is writing a bash script, except it isn't quite working yet.
+  + This user is writing a bash script, except it isn't quite working yet.
 Find it, debug it, and run it.

 **Flag 6**:
-Inspect this user's custom aliases and run the suspicious one for the proper flag.
+  + Inspect this user's custom aliases and run the suspicious one for the proper flag.

 **Flag 7**:
-Find an exploit to gain a root shell.
+  + Find an exploit to gain a root shell.
 Login as the root user.

 **Flag 8**:
-Gather each of the 7 flags into a file and format it as if each flag was a username and password.
+  + Gather each of the 7 flags into a file and format it as if each flag was a username and password.
-Crack these passwords for the final flag.
-Every flag should be exactly the same length of characters.
+    - Every flag should be exactly the same length of characters.
 Be sure to remove any backslashes that you find!
+  + Crack these passwords for the final flag.

 ## Capturing the Flags

 <add here>